jameslnewell/tradie-v4/packages/tradie-template-node-package/README.md

 ### `tradie build [--watch]`

-Transpile source files, with the option to re-transpile source files when the source files change.
+Transpile source files, with the option to re-transpile source files when the files change.

 ### `tradie test [--watch] [--coverage]`

-Test source files, with the option to re-test source files when the source files change.
+Run test files, with the option to re-run test files when the files change.

 ## TODO